jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.10.7 HistogramMatchingTwoImages
+#### 7.10.8 HistogramMatchingTwoImages

-This tool alters the cumulative distribution function of a raster image to that of another image.
+This tool alters the cumulative distribution function of a raster image to that of another image..

 *Parameters*: